Bidet shower

-A bidet shower—also known as a handheld bidet, commode shower, toilet shower, health faucet, bum shower, jet spray, hand shower, shatafa (from the شَطَّافَة /arz/, "hand shower rinser"), Muslim shower (common in Pakistan) or bum gun—is a hand-held triggered nozzle that is placed near the toilet and delivers a spray of water used for anal cleansing and cleaning of the genitals after using the toilet for defecation and urination.
+A bidet shower is a hand-held triggered nozzle that is placed near the toilet and delivers a spray of water used for anal cleansing and cleaning of the genitals after using the toilet for defecation and urination.
 The device is similar to that of a kitchen sink sprayer.

+It is also known as a handheld bidet, commode shower, toilet shower, bum shower, bidet spray, jet spray, hand shower, shattaf or bum gun.

-In predominantly Muslim countries, but also the Catholic world, the Eastern Orthodox, Hindus, Buddhist and some Protestant countries such as Finland and Estonia, water is usually used for anal cleansing, using a jet (bidet shower, bidet) or vessel.
+In predominantly Muslim countries, but also the Catholic world, the Eastern Orthodox, and some Protestant countries such as Finland and Estonia, water is usually used for anal cleansing, using a jet (bidet shower, bidet) or vessel.

+History

+In 1968, the Finnish company Oras invented a bidet shower called "Bidetta".
+It quickly became a standard in Finnish bathrooms.
+The company continued to develop its invention and in 1979 patented it in the form in which the hygienic shower is familiar to us today.

+In the early 1990s, Rizwan Sajan and Anis Sajan based in Dubai founded the company Danube Group and began selling handheld bidet showers called Shattaf.
+It soon became widespread across much of the Arab world and Asia.